Wrongful Death

 In wrongful death cases, determining liability is critical.
 An experienced lawyer will be able to establish who is responsible and hold them accountable.
 This can sometimes be more than one individual, and proving it when there was no outward act might be challenging.

 When one person dies as a result of the legal fault or negligence of another person or entity, a wrongful death lawsuit can be filed under Iowa law on their behalf.
-In any case, where the person may have claimed a personal injury claim if he or she had lived, a wrongful death claim can be filed.
-A wrongful death lawsuit operates much like a personal injury lawsuit–an individual is filing a lawsuit against another person for their negligent behavior.
+Where the person may have filed a personal injury claim if they had lived, a wrongful death claim can be filed.
+A wrongful death lawsuit operates much like a personal injury lawsuit–an individual is filing a lawsuit against another person for negligent behavior.
 The only difference is that the person filing the claim is filing on behalf of someone’s estate and not for themselves.

 Similar to other forms of personal injury claims, the defendant’s guilt in a wrongful death claim (civil lawsuit) is expressed solely in the award from the trial or settlement.
 The compensation gained from the suit is paid to the decedent’s estate or surviving loved ones.
-On the other hand, a criminal conviction can result in a jail or prison sentence, probation, or other penalties.
+This is in contrast to a criminal conviction, which can result in a jail or prison sentence, probation, or other penalties.

 Wrongful death lawsuits can result from car accidents, medical malpractice, catastrophic accidents, construction accidents, brain injuries, back injuries, workplace injuries, and other negligent actions.